AgriStability

 AgriStability is one program in a suite of business risk management programs that governments offer to help producers manage significant risks.
 Other programs in the suite include AgriInvest, AgriInsurance and AgriRecovery.

-The purpose of the AgriStability program is to provide Canadian agricultural producers with an ongoing whole-farm risk management tool that provides protection against large declines that threaten the viability of their farm and are beyond their capacity to manage.
+AgriStability provides Canadian producers with an ongoing whole-farm risk management tool that offers protection against large declines that threaten the viability of their farm and are beyond their capacity to manage.

 Under the program, allowable income includes the proceeds from agricultural commodity sales and the proceeds from production insurance.
 Allowable expenses include commodity purchases, along with direct input costs incurred in the farming operation.